 - Never incorporate the word Bluetooth into the name of company, business, or Internet domain name.
 Only the Bluetooth Special Interest Group, Inc. is authorized to use the word in such a way

 - There are explicit guidelines for visual representation of all proprietary Bluetooth images and marks.
-If you are using the Bluetooth marks or word on any packaging or marketing materials refer to pages 12–24 in the Brand Guide.
-Please note, updated brand guide as of 5/19/2016 with new print colors for use on packaging, product, etc.
+If you are using the Bluetooth marks or word on any packaging or marketing materials refer to pages 12–15 in the Brand Guide.

 *Source: Brand Equity Study 2016, Lux Insights